jamestiotio/OlethrosBot/README.md

 Reminder to set your commit credentials (username and password) for deployment authentication purposes.

 Additionally, you will need to configure your `botinfo.py` and `class_list.json` files properly.
-(The `cert.pem` and `key.pem` files are required for the upcoming webhook implementation as I will be using a self-signed certificate.)
+(The `cert.pem` and `key.pem` files are required for the upcoming webhook implementation as I will be using a self-signed SSL certificate.)

 After successful deployment, start the web app (if it is not yet started) and run the bot by going to `https://<app-name>.azurewebsites.net/<bot-token>`.
+It should return an `OK`.
 The purpose of putting `<bot-token>` there is to prevent anyone else from just running the bot as and when they like it.
 This is also to prevent exposing too much obvious endpoints of the bot to the Internet for security purposes.

 ## Functions
 Currently, these are the available functions of this bot: